andbanman/ansible-role-ad_member_samba/README.md

 # ansible-role-ad_member

-Join a Linux host to an Active Directory domain.
+Join a Linux host to an Active Directory domain as a domain member.

-Starting with Samba 4.8.0, winbind must be installed to resolve users and security groups from AD.
-Typically winbind and sssd are mutually exclusive, but sssd is preferred for , mapping ids.
-This role uses the winbind NSS backend to allow sssd and winbind to coexist.
+Configuring identity mapping between AD users and groups to Unix UID/GIGs is often the most difficult part of joining linux to AD.
+The two options are winbind and sssd, where sssd is preferred since it does not require a local database and is consistent accross hosts.
+Starting with Samba 4.8.0, winbind must be installed to connect to AD; strictly speaking this only affects hosts that will server samba file shares, and other hosts can continue to use sssd for system authentication (pam, nss, etc).
+Typically winbind and sssd are mutually exclusive, but this role uses the winbind nss backend to allow sssd and winbind to coexist.

+The resulting configuration integrates AD into Linux authentication stack with sssd and provides a full featured samba server for file sharing.
+Both `getent` and `wbinfo` should work to resolve users and groups from AD.

 ## Variables
 ```
-# Required
+# REQUIRED
 ad_domain           # e.g. "my.domain"
 ad_workgroup        # e.g. "MYDOMAIN"
 ad_kerberos_user    # user capable of joining host to domain
-ad_kerberos_pass
+ad_kerberos_pass    # SECRET user password, should be kept in an encrypted vault.
+                    # no_log is used to prevent exposing the secret.

-# Optional
+# OPTIONAL
 ad_test_user        # user name to test join was successful
 ad_test_user_uid    # user id to test

-# Defaults
-ad_kerberos_method: "secrets and keytab"
-ad_winbind_domain_backend: nss
-ad_winbind_domain_range: "200000-2147483647"
-ad_winbind_default_backend: tdb
-ad_winbind_default_range: "10000-199999"
+# ... see defaults/ for other variables for advanced usage
 ```